skybert/skybert-net/src/linux/2025-the-way-i-work.md

 track, I hit <kbd>Ctrl</kbd> <kbd>Shift</kbd> <kbd>7</kbd>.
 That's it
 really.
 An eternal play list and three shortcuts.
 That's all I need.

+## That's it

+Hope you enjoyed this tour of my desktop.
+Happy hacking!